Hair Growth Hacks

 Instructions

 To make rosemary water, add 4–5 cups of water to a large pot and bring it to a boil over medium-high heat.
-Once boiling, add 5 sprigs of fresh rosemary, lower the heat to medium, and let it simmer for about 15 minutes.
+Once boiling, add about 5 sprigs of fresh rosemary, lower the heat to medium, and let it simmer for about 15 minutes.

 Rosemary Oil